lukasberns/Dibasic/README.markdown

 	<?php

-	$table = new Dibasic('post');
+	$table = new Dibasic('posts');

 	// ...

 This tells Dibasic which table we will be editing.
-In this case, it's the `post` table.
+In this case, it's the `posts` table.

 ### Adding columns